-(22) Tom fears snakes and John bears.
+22. Tom fears snakes and John bears.

-Such sentences are a bit awkward, but the idea is that the second conjunct verb has been elided.
-Thus, the second conjunct contains a null verb with the semantic properties of its antecedent ('fears').
+Such sentences are a bit awkward, but the idea is that the second conjunct verb has been ellipsed.
+Thus the second conjunct contains a null verb with the semantic properties of its antecedent ('fears').
 So the second conjunct means that John fears bears.
 Now suppose that Bert and Dave are deranged and that they have come to think that certain abstract objects, including properties and propositions, might visit them.
-I make this supposition so that sentences such as 'Dave expects the property of being red' or 'Dave expects the Pythagorean theorem' should not sound completely anomalous in this context.
+I make this supposition so that sentences such as 'Dave expects the property of being red' or 'Dave expects the Pythagorean theorem.' should not sound completely anomalous in this context.
 Now consider the following sentences:

-- (23) Bert expects that mathematics reduces to logic and Dave the proposition that set theory is consistent. - (24) Bert believes that mathematics reduces to logic and Dave the proposition that set theory is consistent.
+- 23. Bert expects that arithmetic reduces to logic and Dave the proposition that set theory is consistent. - 24.
+Bert believes that arithmetic reduces to logic and Dave the proposition that set theory is consistent.

-Though both sentences, like (22) itself, are somewhat awkward, my judgment is that (23) is significantly worse than (24) (and I find that most people make the same judgment).
+Though both sentences, like 22 itself, are somewhat awkward, my judgment is that 23 is significantly worse than 24, (and I find most people make the same judgment).
 The claim that AVPs are ambiguous and UVPs are not would explain this.
-The first conjunct of (23) asserts that Bert stands in a certain relation R to the proposition that mathematics reduces to logic.
+The first conjunct of 23 asserts that Bert stands in a certain relation R to the proposition that arithmetic reduces to logic.
 R here is the relation we claim that 'expects' expresses that obtains between individuals and propositions (its TC relation).
 'Expects' expresses this relation because its so doing is triggered by its having a TC complement in the first conjunct.
-The elided verb in the second conjunct should express the same relation (we assume that the elided verb must express the same relation as its antecedent).
+The ellipsed verb in the second conjunct should express the same relation, (we assume that the ellipsed verb must express the same relation as its antecedent).
 But here the object of the verb is an NP.
 Thus, we have a sort of conflict.
-The elided verb is constrained to be interpreted the same way as its antecedent, as expressing R; but it takes an NP complement, which triggers the elided verb's expressing a relation other than R. Thus, the sentence is very awkward.
-Presumably, the awkwardness of 'Bert threw a party and Tom a baseball' has a similar explanation.
-By contrast, in (24) the antecedent verb and the elided verb both will be interpreted in the same way, since they are univocal and so there is no triggering of the expression of different relations by complements of different categories.
-Thus, the conflict present in (23) is not present here.
-So we predict that (24) will be significantly less awkward than (23).
+The ellipsed verb is constrained to be interpreted the same way as its antecedent, as expressing R; but it takes an NP complement, which triggers the ellipsed verb expressing a relation other than R. Thus the sentence is very awkward.
+Presumably, the awkwardness of 'Bert threw a party and Tom a baseball.' has a similar explanation.
+By contrast, in 24 the antecedent verb and the ellipsed verb both will be interpreted in the same way, since they are univocal and so there is no triggering of the expression of different relations by complements of different categories.
+Thus the conflict present in 23 is not present here.
+So we predict that 24 will be significantly less awkward than 23.
 And so it seems to be.

 This point is supported by the following consideration.
-Consider the result of substituting PNs for PDs in (23)-(24):
+Consider the result of substituting PNs for PDs in 23-4:

-- (25) Bert expects that set theory is consistent and Dave logicism. - (26) Bert believes that set theory is consistent and Dave logicism.
+- 25. Bert expects that set theory is consistent and Dave logicism. - 26.
+Bert believes that set theory is consistent and Dave logicism.

-Here again, the example with the AVP is significantly worse.
-And as before, we attribute this to the fact that the first and second conjuncts have complements of different syntactic categories and so "trigger" the AVP's expressing different relations in those conjuncts.
-At the same time, the elided verb is constrained to be interpreted the same way as its antecedent.
+Here again the example with the AVP is significantly worse.
+And as before, we attribute this to the fact that the first and second conjuncts have complements of different syntactic categories and so "trigger" the AVP expressing different relations in those conjuncts.
+At the same time, the ellipsed verb is constrained to be interpreted the same way as its antecedent.
 Thus, an unresolvable conflict arises.
-Not so in the case of (26).
+Not so in the case of 26.